OnyejiuwaChinedu/SMS/README.md

+# SMS
-# SMS A school management system app that helps automate daily administrative processes like keeping student records, managing staff and faculty data, tracking attendance, performance reporting, communications, school events and more
+A School management system that helps automate daily administrative processes like kepping student records, managing staff and faculty data, tracking attendance, performance reporting, communications, school events and more